 I like to think about the good that will prevail if we all step up and offer a hand to someone in need.
 Our older relatives and neighbors often needed tech support,

-help to go shopping, picking up medications, or bringing in their groceries.
+help to go shopping, pick up medications, or bring in their groceries.
 Reach out with kind deeds to make our world a better place and to make people feel stay safe and supported.

 I’d love to hear your thoughts on this topic.
 Have a burning question?
 In a love “situation?”
 Need help with any dating concerns or have a relationship challenge?
 Need an Image makeover?
 Ready to find Love?
 Send in your questions to Renee@ReneePiane.com or connect with me at my office at 310 827-1100.